simoninireland/epyc/doc/experiment.rst

 --------------------------

 The :term:`results dict` is the structure returned from running an :class:`Experiment`.
-They are simply nested Python dicts which can be created using a class method.
+They are simply nested Python dicts which can be created using a static method.

 .. automethod:: Experiment.resultsdict